-It is often said that the lunar period indicator is the most feminine complication.
+People often say that the lunar period indicator is the most feminine complication.
 It is certain that it brings a poetic aspect to the dials, but many male collectors are passionate about astronomical functions, which are sometimes very complicated.
 The Moon-phase is the most common.

 Moon-phase: decoration and accuracy

 Romantic and technical, the display of a Moon-phase requires a lot of savoir-faire.
-The craftsman decorates the rotating disc based on different methods to create a mini starry sky in which two opposed moons are featured.
+The craftsman decorates the rotating disc based on different methods to create a mini starry sky featuring two opposed moons.
 They normally appear one after the other thanks to a half circle aperture.
 The master watchmaker conceives very elaborate systems that follow, in the most precise way, the natural phases of the heavenly body.

 Longines Master Collection, classical and chic